The value of your investments and the income from them may go down as well as up, and you could get back less than you invested.

 2 min read

-Wenqian Zeng, Junior ESG Investment Analyst02 May 2024
+Wenqian Zeng, ESG Investment Analyst02 May 2024

 Recently I took advantage of the rare winter sun in the UK by taking a long stroll in the beautiful Surrey countryside.
 Amongst the rolling green hills, I saw cows grazing peacefully, providing me with a dose of rural charm (and milk and cheese!).
 What did not cross my mind in this serene environment was the amounts of methane being emitted around me.